prasadsawant5/Deepfake-Detection/README.md

 2. `-m` : Specifies the operation mode. `training` to train a model and `inference` to run inference.

 ### TODO
-- [ ] Finish the TensorFlow based training pipeline
+- [ X ] Finish the TensorFlow based training pipeline
 - [ ] Finish inference pipeline for MxNet
 - [ ] Finish inference pipeline for TensorFlow
 - [ ] Train TensorFlow model using quantization so that it can be deployed on Android and iOS devices.